BaptisS/oci_waf_postman_collection/README.md

 https://docs.cloud.oracle.com/iaas/api/#/en/waas/20181116/AddressRateLimiting/

 **OCI WAF Device Fingerprint Challenge (BotManagement):**
 The DFC generates a hashed signature of both virtual and real browsers based on 50+ attributes.
 These proprietary signatures are then leveraged for real-time correlation to identify and block malicious bots.
-The signature is based on a library of attributes detected via JavaScript listeners; the attributes include OS, screen resolution, fonts, UserAgent, IP address, etc. We are constantly making improvements and considering new libraries to include in our DFC build.
-We can also exclude attributes from the signature as needed.
-DFC collects attributes to generate a hashed signature about a client – if a fingerprint is not possible, then it will result in a block or alert action.
-Actions can be enforced across multiple devices if they share they have the same fingerprint. https://docs.cloud.oracle.com/iaas/api/#/en/waas/20181116/DeviceFingerprintChallenge/
+If a fingerprint is not possible, then it will result in a block or alert action.
+Actions can be enforced across multiple devices if they share the same fingerprint. https://docs.cloud.oracle.com/iaas/api/#/en/waas/20181116/DeviceFingerprintChallenge/

 **OCI WAF Human Interaction Challenge (BotManagement):**